dehesselle/jhb/etc/jhb.conf.d/README.md

 # JHB configuration

-Files in here are being sourced by `../../usr/bin/run-parts`
+Files in here are being sourced by `../jhb.conf.sh` using  `../../usr/bin/run-parts`

 - in their lexical order _and_
 - only once in case a symlink exists.